City of Frontenac native rain garden Photo by: Carol Davit

 Once the timeline for establishing native plant landscapes is understood, a community’s appreciation and support for such investments should increase.
 Educational signage posted by seeded landscapes and new tree plantings can help create a conservation ethic amongst community members by informing them of establishment timelines, the benefits of native plants, and the stewardship commitment the community has made to the long-term success of each new landscape (planting, bed, etc.).

-In Missouri, community conservationists with the Missouri Department of Conservation can help your community protect and enhance these features.
+In Missouri, community conservationists with the Missouri Department of Conservation can help your community project and enhance those features.
 Other states in the lower Midwest may offer similar services through state agencies.

 Commitment to Native Landscape Timelines Resources